 Density and Minimum Lot Sizes

 New development and land uses should reflect the existing unique character of Tesuque.
 The existing densities and lot sizes are based on topography and historic patterns and greatly contribute to our rural lifestyles and the ability to enjoy the quiet tranquility of this place.
+Density variances should be discouraged, except:

 Where density transfers are used to protect sensitive lands or preserve open space or agricultural lands and gross density is maintained.